Aicirou/Github-Lookup/README.md

 # GitHub Finder

-A small app build with React that lets you search for any GitHub user and check out his public information.
-This app uses the Context API for state management-
+A react app that lets you search for github users and provide a summary for a specific user.
+Uses the Context API for state management and React Hooks.

+check out the live project by clicking [here](https://github-finder-aicirou.vercel.app/).

 This application was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Visit the [Create React App documentation](https://facebook.github.io/create-react-app/docs/) for more information about the bootstrapping process and scripts create-react-app offers.

-You can check out the live project by clicking [here](https://github-finder-aicirou.vercel.app/).

 ## Installation